Getting started to grow Instagram with Combin Growth

 Posts tagged within specific location can be found by either typing in the place name into the specialized field located below the hashtag field, or picked on the interactive map.

 In order to open the map, click the map icon located to the right from the location field.
 The interactive map has three tabs: Auto, Manual and Recent.
-The first two are search modes, the third one is a list of places user searched by recently.
+The first two are the search modes, the third one is a list of places you’ve searched recently.
 They are saved for a quick subsequent search initiation in the future.